 AND FINALLY … PORTION CONTROL

 Treats, tit-bits, table scraps, dental chews and even that little bit of peanut butter or cheese you wrap a tablet can all contain additional calories on top of the energy that their actual pet food provides.
 For example, a teaspoon of peanut butter contains over 12% of the daily calories that a 5Kg dog requires!
 There is usually no need to cut all these things out of your pet’s diet in order to help them lose weight, however any extra sources of calories will need to be included in the daily amount of calories your dog or cat requires.
 To help your pet slim down, you will need to feed the amount of calories required for their target weight, not their actual/current weight.
-Your vet or vet nurse should be able to help you with this but we will also be launching an online calculator to help you work this out at home.
-Keep an eye on our website for more details.
+Your vet or vet nurse should be able to help you with this but we also have our online calorie calculator to help you work this out at home.

 M. Chandler, DVM, MS, MACVS, DACVN, DACVIM, DECVIM-CA, MRCVS (2014) Obesity in Companion animals part two – prevention methods

 R, J, Silver, DVM, MS, CVA.
 Animal Wellness Magazine, 3 effective supplements for weight loss